smakosh/old-smakosh.com/content/posts/2020/2018-year-review/index.md

 ![2019 year in review](2019.jpg 'Follow me on Instagram to see more : https://www.instagram.com/smakosh19')

-I managed to achieve in 2019 much more of [what I've done in 2018](/2018-year-review), here's an overview of what have learned, created & some random facts.
+I managed to achieve in 2019 much more of [what I've done in 2018](/2018-year-review), here's an overview of what I have learned, created & some random facts.

 ## Learning